 Purchase today to gauge your strengths and weaknesses.

 Utilize NCMA’s Certified Federal Contracts Manager Study Guide 4th Edition (November 2021) to help pass your CFCM™exam.
+The study guide is also available as an eBook on Google Play and Google Books.
 It has been updated to include all

 53 FAR Parts, through FAC 2021-06 and includes new summary sections for each

 Effective September 1, 2021